 The 183-day rule then loses its validity retroactively.
 In the respective tax year, the foreigner has to pay tax on his indigenous earnings in that country from the first day of his stay, i.e. for the first 183 days, too.
 On proof of having paid tax in the one country, the foreigner will either be exempt from paying tax in his own country or it will be credited for this period.

 There are differing criteria determining which teaching and research activities and which institutions are covered by the special regulation.
-In some cases, the special regulation only applies to emoluments not originating in the country in which the work is carried out.
-Whether teaching or research activities are covered by the special regulation should be discussed individually with the tax authorities responsible at the beginning of the stay abroad.
+In some cases, the special regulation only applies to payments not originating in the country in which the work is carried out.
+Questions about whether teaching or research activities are covered by the special regulation should be discussed individually with the responsible tax authorities at the beginning of the stay abroad.
 They will examine whether the pre-conditions for applying the special regulation have been fulfilled.
 If they have, tax exemption will be confirmed and it will be determined to what extent income tax will be deducted in the country of domicile rather than in the country in which the work is carried out.
-Tax exemption notwithstanding, some countries require tax returns to be submitted.
-In the context of the income tax return the proportion of income covered by the special regulation must be specifically declared.
+Even in cases where tax exemption may exist, some countries still require tax returns to be submitted.
+In the context of the income tax return, the proportion of income covered by the special regulation must be specifically declared.

 I am a researcher from Italy.
-From May to August I am being paid a monthly fellowship of 2,300 euros by a German university (the form of contract is a 'Honorarvertrag' - fee agreement).
-From September until April of the following year I will receive a monthly fellowship of 2,800 euros from the Max Planck Institute.
-Before my stay in Germany I was employed at a university in Denmark for 18 months and paid taxes on my income (until February of this year).
-In March and April I received a fellowship for a research stay in Poland (2,400 euros per month).
+From May to August I am being paid a monthly fellowship of 2,300 euro by a German university (the form of contract is a 'Honorarvertrag' - fee based contract).
+From September until April I will receive a monthly fellowship of 2,800 euro from a Max Planck Institute.
+Before my stay in Germany, I was employed at a university in Denmark for 18 months and paid taxes on my income (until February of this year).
+In March and April I received a fellowship for a research stay in Poland (2,400 euro per month).
 Do I have to pay tax on the 'Honorarvertrag' / fellowships, and if so, in which country?

-First of all, it is necessary to ascertain whether the respective payment is considered to be a fellowship, a fee for self-employed or free-lance work, or an employment salary according to the regulations in the respective country.
-Being designated a fellowship, fee or salary is not of itself decisive.
-It depends on the circumstances as a whole.
+First of all, it is necessary to ascertain whether the respective payment is considered to be a fellowship, a fee for self-employed or freelance work or an employment salary according to the regulations in the respective country.
+Simply being designated a fellowship, fee or salary does not settle the matter, but the circumstances as a whole do.

 - A fellowship is exempt from taxation.